val64eryopg/downloadPictureAndGetInfoVKAPI/README.md

-﻿# downloadPictureAndGetInfoVKAPI
+﻿# DownloadPictureAndGetInfoVKAPI
 ```
-an interface that allows you to download all the pictures from the user's page in VK and find out information about it
+An interface that allows you to download all the pictures from the user's page in VK and find out information about it
 ```